 As we’ve recently outlined, there are many factors that contribute to medium voltage VFD power cell life.
-With care and planning (or a preventative maintenance program) your electrical equipment can last a long time, however, there is a stark reality to all electronics: eventually, they all fail.
-The question many maintenance managers find themselves asking is, “what measures should I take when it comes to extending the life my medium voltage VFDs?”
+With care and planning (or a preventative maintenance program), your electrical equipment can last a long time.
+However, there is a stark reality to all electronics: eventually, they all fail.
+The question many maintenance managers find themselves asking is, “What measures should I take when it comes to extending the life of my medium voltage VFDs?”
 Depending on your budget, time frame, and stomach for downtime, there are a few different answers to this common question.

 Based on our 30 years of experience installing, repairing, and replacing electronics, we can accurately predict when a medium voltage power cell is nearing or beyond its usable life.
 Electrolytic capacitors, which are present in many different types of power cells, have a usable life of approximately 7-10 years.
 If your power cell is nearing or past that time frame, it is reasonable to assume it needs attention.